Vision-At-SEECS/Sentinel_Hub_Starter/README.md

 - [Python Library provided by Sentinel Hub](https://sentinelhub-py.readthedocs.io/en/latest/index.html)

-## Videos Tutorials
+## Downloading Satellite Imagery

-To cover the basis of downloading satellite imager using Sentinel Hub, couple of video tutorials are created.
-Each video covers a specific task and walk you through python notebook and other anciliary resources in an interactive manner which you can follow along for hands-on learning experience.
+To cover the basis of downloading satellite imagery using Sentinel Hub, couple of video tutorials are created.
+Each video covers a specific task and walk you through python notebook and other anciliary resources in an interactive manner which you can easily follow along.

 ### Prerequisites (account creation, python library installation, etc.) & Retrieving Single Satellite Image

+### Retrieving Satellite Images at Multiple Timestamps